ReScience/ReScience-submission/code/README.md

 Notes:

-Figure 7CD might not look like in the paper because the all-to-all rule is not as reliable at finding the pattern.
-Therefore it might be necessary to run figure_7CD.py a few times to see a similar figure as in the text.
+Figure 7CD might not look like in the article because the all-to-all rule is not as reliable at finding the pattern.
+Therefore it might be necessary to run figure_7CD.py a few times to see a similar figure to the one in the text.